Laser treatment for enlarged prostate

 Work and leisure

-You can go back to work when you feel fit.
+Following laser treatment for enlarged prostate, you can go back to work when you feel fit.
 You usually need no more than a week off, depending on the type of work you do.
 Some men have gone back to work within 48 hours but only where it does not involve any manual labour.

 We advise you to avoid very heavy lifting for 4 weeks after the procedure as this can cause bleeding.